 U.S. citizens and legal residents for 5 or more years are eligible for Medicare when you turn 65 years old.
 You may also be eligible before age 65 if:

-- You’ve received Railroad Retirement or Social Security Disability benefits for 24 months.
+- you’ve received Railroad Retirement or Social Security Disability benefits for 24 months

-- You had a kidney transplant.
+- you’ve had a kidney transplant

-- You have amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig’s disease.
+- you have amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig’s disease

 It’s important to sign up for Medicare during the correct enrollment period for your situation.